AndrasKovacs/staged/rts/RegionGraph3.md

     data Tm = Var Int32 | Lam@Hp Tm | App@Hp Tm Tm
 ```

-This representation is far more efficient than what we get in Haskell
+This representation is far more efficient than what we get in Haskell and OCaml.
-and OCaml.

 - `Var Int32` is a single word, containing two bits for the constructor tag and
   32 bits for the integer.
 - `Lam@Hp Tm` is a pointer tagged with two bits, pointing to a `Tm` on the heap.
 - `App@Hp Tm Tm` is a pointer tagged with two bits, pointing to two `Tm`-s on the heap.

-There's also one bit reserved for GC in every pointer; I'll write more about
+There's also one bit reserved for GC in every pointer; I write more about [GC
-GC implementation later.
+implementation](#tag-free-gc) later.

 Consider `App (Var 0) (Var 1)`.
 In Haskell and OCaml, `App` has three words, one
 header and two pointer for the fields, and `Var 0` and `Var 1` each contain two